PRIDE Training Institute

 About the Training Institute

-The PRIDE Training Institute at Massachusetts General Hospital exists to address the access to care gap in mental health that limits a community and individual’s potential.
-The Institute coaches professionals in various occupational fields to use evidence-based cognitive behavioral skills to help a patient improve his/her emotion regulation and resilience.
-We partner with organizations to develop, refine and implement scalable models to create communities of healing, locally and globally.
+The PRIDE Training Institute exists to address the access to care gap in mental health that limits a community and an individual’s potential.
+The PRIDE Training Institute trains and coaches paraprofessionals to use evidence-based cognitive behavioral skills to improve emotion regulation and build resilience that unlocks the capacity to achieve greater outcomes.
+The PRIDE Training Institute partners with organizations to develop, refine, and implement scalable models to create communities of healing, locally and globally.

 Our work is grounded in evidence and supported by the research and evaluation of Community Psychiatry PRIDE.

-Mental Health for All: Evidence-Based Skills to Build Resilience During Stressful Times
+Mental Health for All: Science-based Skills to Build Resilience During Stressful Times

 - What is the science behind how we experience stressful situations?